openshift/external-dns-operator/docs/localdev.md

     $ cd <projects-dir>/external-dns-operator
     ```
     `<projects-dir>` is the directory where you downloaded the  `external-dns-operator` repository.
 3. Run `docker login` and provide your login credentials for quay.io to access the registry.
+    **Note**: This step can be ignored in case you don't use an external registry.
-4. Build and push the `external-dns-operator` docker image by providing the relevant registry name and tag:
+4. Build the `external-dns-operator` docker image by providing the relevant registry name and tag:
     ```bash
     $ export IMG=quay.io/<username>/external-dns-operator:latest
     $ make image-build
+    # The following step can be ignored in case you don't use an external registry.
     $ make image-push
     ```
 ### Deploy `external-dns-operator`: